m2ci-msp/artk/README.md

 ## Build

-Assemble the library with
+Build the library with

 ```
-./gradlew assemble
+./gradlew build
 ```

 The JAR file will be created in `build/libs`.